Discovering the Best Vegan Sources of Vitamin B1

 One-Pot-Red-Lentil-Curry-recipe

-Red Lentil Soup Vegan
+Red Lentil Potato Soup With Lemon

 Cook Time: 20 minutes